Welcome to Cambridge-based East Anglian Guitarists

 Where we meet:

 Guitarists from everywhere are welcome: if you can reach us, we shall be delighted to see you!

 When we meet:

-Here are the remaining dates for 2021 and all the dates for 2022.
+Here are the dates for 2023.
 We have a separate page with the date of our next session and any special announcements relating to the next session.